- Discover Europe by train and visit eight different countries with a group of likeminded travellers

 - Arc de Triomphe visit in Paris (28 day trip only)

 - Return flights from Venice (for 15 day tour only)

 As well as all your transport, your trip also includes 14 or 28 nights' accommodation depending which trip duration you choose.
 You’ll stay in perfectly placed and well-presented hostels and guesthouses during the trip, sharing dorm-style rooms with members of the same sex from your group.
-You’ll spend one night on a sleeper train from Vienna to Venice on a comfortable six-berth couchette.

 Some breakfasts will be included during your trip but no other food or drinks will be provided.
 This is an opportunity for you to try out different country cuisine, which is great, because Europeans make some of the best food in the world!